mbKirby/mbKirby.github.io/README.md

 ```

 ### Narrative
 For a detailed journey of my enhancements and challenges in the Inventory Manager App, read my narrative [here](https://github.com/mbKirby/MatthewKirbyInventory/blob/master/Software%20Design%20Narrative).
+For a downloadable version of the narrative, please visit [my repository on GitHub](https://github.com/mbKirby/MatthewKirbyInventory/tree/master).

 ---